micropython/micropython/README.md

 ---------------------

 Building Unix version requires some dependencies installed.
-For Debian/Ubuntu/Mint derivative Linux distros, install `build-essentials` (includes toolchain and make), `libffi-dev`, and `pkg-config` packages.
+For Debian/Ubuntu/Mint derivative Linux distros, install `build-essential` (includes toolchain and make), `libffi-dev`, and `pkg-config` packages.

 Other dependencies can be built together with MicroPython.
 Oftentimes,